 If they continue, ignore them

-You’re coming home from school and the eighth graders in the back won’t stop talking about you—and you’re only a few rows in front of them!
-More than likely, they're doing this just to rile you up, so learn to ignore the haters.
+You’re coming home from school and the eighth graders in the back won’t stop talking about you—and you’re only a few rows in front of them.
+More than likely, they're doing this just to rile you up, so learn to ignore the hate.
 They'll feel silly for not being able to shake you and you'll feel good knowing that you were able to react calmly in what could have been a heated sitch.

 Sit as close to the driver as possible

 The closer you sit to the front, the less likely those bullies will bother you.
 Chances are, they're too scared of getting in trouble for picking on someone, so if the driver is nearby they'll leave you be.

 Be sure not to isolate yourself from others on the bus.
 Find a bus buddy—whether that be an acquaintance, a friend or a neighbor—and talk to each other the entire ride.
 That way, you'll be able to focus your attention on the conversation rather that what your bully is doing.

 Tell an adult